vincejstraub/vincejstraub/README.md

 I’m currently looking for PhD programs that use computational methods to study one or more of the following topics: collective intelligence; gender inequality, sociogenomics, and demography; digital ethics; creativity and artificial intelligence.
 Feel free to reach out to me with info!

 <!--

+### Organization

+My repositories are organized as follows:

+* article-name-name
+* artwork-name-name
+* tools-name-name

 ### Recent projects